Diesel–electric powertrain: Ships

 The first diesel motorship was also the first diesel–electric ship, the Russian tanker Vandal from Branobel, which was launched in 1903.
 Steam turbine–electric propulsion has been in use since the 1920s (s), using diesel–electric powerplants in surface ships has increased lately.
 The Finnish coastal defence ships Ilmarinen and Väinämöinen laid down in 1928–1929, were among the first surface ships to use diesel–electric transmission.
 Later, the technology was used in diesel powered icebreakers.

 In World War II, the United States Navy built diesel–electric surface warships.
-Due to machinery shortages destroyer escorts of the and es were diesel–electric, with half their designed horsepower (The and es were full-power steam turbine–electric).
+Due to machinery shortages destroyer escorts of the and es were diesel–electric, with half their designed power (The and es were full-power steam turbine–electric).
 The s, on the other hand, were designed for diesel–electric propulsion because of its flexibility and resistance to damage.

 Some modern diesel–electric ships, including cruise ships and icebreakers, use electric motors in pods called azimuth thrusters underneath to allow for 360° rotation, making the ships far more maneuverable.
 An example of this is Symphony of the Seas, the largest passenger ship as of 2019.

 Gas turbines are also used for electrical power generation and some ships use a combination: Queen Mary 2 has a set of diesel engines in the bottom of the ship plus two gas turbines mounted near the main funnel; all are used for generating electrical power, including those used to drive the propellers.
 This provides a relatively simple way to use the high-speed, low-torque output of a turbine to drive a low-speed propeller, without the need for excessive reduction gearing.